The Leadership Council Biographies: Meet The Minds Shaping African Tech

 Mary Mahuma

-Mary Mahuma is a seasoned IT leader and the Chief Information Officer (CIO) for Southern Africa at PMSA, with 23 years of experience spanning banking, financial services, insurance, telecommunications, security, education, and FMCG.
-She specializes in digital transformation, IT portfolio management, and strategic partnerships.
+Mary is a seasoned IT leader and the Chief Information Officer (CIO) for Sub Saharan Africa at Philip Morris South Africa, with over 2 decades of experience across banking, financial services, telecommunications, insurance, education, security, and FMCG.
+My work focuses on driving digital and AI-enabled transformation that delivers practical business and societal impact.

 Nicolas Pompigne-Mognard